digitalocean/terraform-provider-digitalocean/website/docs/d/floating_ip.html.md

 # digitalocean_floating_ip

 Get information on a floating ip.
-This data source provides the region and droplet id as configured on your Digital Ocean account.
+This data source provides the region and droplet id as configured on your DigitalOcean account.
 This is useful if the floating ip in question is not managed by Terraform or you need to find the droplet the ip is attached to.